mkalin/jconcur/README.md

 # Java Concurrent Programming

-This site has four ZIP files to be downloaded, one apiece for the four class sessions:
+This ZIP file contains four other ZIP files, one apiece for the four class sessions:

    -- day1Morning.zip
    -- day1Afternoon.zip

    -- day2Morning.zip
-   -- day2Afternoon.zip  ## also contains comments on self-test exercises
+   -- day2Afternoon.zip  ## also contains comments on the self-test exercises

 Each of these ZIP files contains Java source code together with text documents, which provide overview and summary.
 Each ZIP file also has a Readme, which explains